carlhenrikrolf/microtonOS/learn/melanesian.md

 # Melanesian Traditional Music

+> [!warning]
+> My knowledge of Melanesian music is limited, so mistakes are very likely.
+If you know something I don't, please raise an issue on Github.

 Melanesia is a very culturally diverse region.
 The 'Are'are is one culture from the Solomon Islands.
 They are known for their panflute ensembles

 <table>